exadel-inc/esl/src/modules/esl-popup/README.md

 ESLPopup is a custom element that is used as a wrapper for content that can be displayed as a pop-up GUI element.
 ESLPopup is based on ESLToggleable and works in pair with ESLTrigger that allows triggering ESLPopup instances state changes.

+ESLPopup can only function correctly if it is only inside the document.body.
+Therefore, when it connects to the DOM, it checks and if it is not in the body, it moves itself to the document.body and leaves an ESLPopupPlaceholder element in its place.

 ### ESLPopup Attributes | Properties:

 - `position` (string) - popup position relative to the trigger (currently supported: 'top', 'bottom', 'left', 'right' ) ('top' by default)